MedMNIST/MedMNIST/README.md

         year={2021}
     }

+Please also cite the corresponding paper of source data if you use any subset of MedMNIST as per the description in the [project page](https://medmnist.github.io/).

 # LICENSE

 The code is under Apache-2.0 License.

-The datasets are under Creative Commons (CC) Licenses in general, please refer to the [project page](https://medmnist.github.io/#citation) for details.
+The datasets are under Creative Commons (CC) Licenses in general.
+Each subset uses the same license as that of the source dataset, please refer to the [project page](https://medmnist.github.io/) for details.